-Crema is not an important part of coffee, but for those who like crema, we would like to share some tips for making delicious crema-rich espresso using Leverpresso.
+If you prefer your coffee with a bit of crema on top, we would like to share some tips for making delicious crema-rich espresso using Leverpresso’s tamper.

 To put it simply, espresso is coffee syrup.
-The coffee powder is tamped to make a coffee puck and water with strong pressure is passed through it.
-When water with such strong pressure is used, the components that are relatively soluble in water, fine coffee powder, carbon dioxide, and caffeol (coffee oil), emulsify and become highly viscous.
+The coffee powder is tamped, or compressed, so that water pressure is passed through.
+The components that are relatively soluble in water, including fine coffee powder, carbon dioxide, and caffeol (coffee oil), emulsify and become highly viscous.

-Also, this process causes fine powder, collagen, and caffeol to float on the coffee instead of settling down.
-That is crema.
-This layer of cream is dense and helps to keep the espresso from cooling down quickly.
+This process causes fine powder, collagen, and caffeol to float on the coffee instead of settling down.
+This layer of foam, or crema, is dense and helps to keep the espresso from cooling down quickly.

 - Coffee beans (coffee oil, carbon dioxide)